Table of Contents

-There’s a reason red roses are by far the most popular choice of flower when it comes to indicating love, romance and passion.
+There’s a reason red roses are by far the most popular choice of a flower when it comes to indicating love, romance, and passion.
 It’s the most common choice for Valentine’s Day and the best way to say ‘I love you’ without saying a word.
-While red roses have always symbolized love and beauty, different shades of red roses can hold slightly different shades of meaning.
-Deep red roses signify stronger feelings of passion, bright red roses symbolize romance and love and burgundy roses represents love that is still unrequited.
+While red roses have always symbolized love and beauty, different shades of red roses can hold slightly different shades of meanings.
+Deep red roses signify stronger feelings of passion, bright red roses symbolize romance and love and burgundy roses represent a love that is still unrequited.

 Symbolism: Perfect love, undying love